How To Tell If Ground Beef Is Bad

 Typically you want to cook it until it is browned and you no longer see any pink at all.
 This is because the process that it goes through when it is ground allows for more introduction to bacteria.

 Ground beef has been ground up.
 Because of this, ground beef is extremely susceptible to getting bacteria.

-This is not the same as a steak where the bacteria is not capable of getting inside of the beef.
+This is not the same as a steak where the bacteria are not capable of getting inside the beef.